MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-overview.md

 # Web Chat overview

 This article contains details of the [Bot Framework Web Chat](https://github.com/microsoft/BotFramework-WebChat) component.
 The Bot Framework Web Chat component is a highly-customizable web-based client for the Bot Framework V4 SDK.
-The Bot Framework SDK v4 enable developers to model conversation and build sophisticated bot applications.
+The Bot Framework SDK v4 enables developers to model conversation and build sophisticated bot applications.

 If you're looking to migrate from Web Chat v3 to v4, jump ahead to [the migration section](#migrating-from-web-chat-v3-to-v4).